-I hereby certify that this warrant of payments covering vouchers numbered as indicated a totalling \$9,190,019.18 submitted to Council on 26 April 2000 is recommended for payment totalling \$7,170,017.10 submitted to Council on 20 April 2000 is recommended for paymen п.
+I hereby certify that this warrant of payments covering vouchers numbered as indicated and totalling $$9,190,019.18$ submitted to Council on 26 April 2000 is recommended for payment.

 Mayor John Bombak

 That Council APPROVES for payment the following vouchers, as presented in the Warrant of Payments to 31 March 2000, certified by the Mayor and Director of Resource Management and totalling \$9,190,019.18.